Svenska – English

 Perhaps surprisingly, at this point in time the name had actually only survived in Sweden with three fathers and their families, apart from Arvid’s uncles and aunts who had readopted the name: John Alfort in Stockholm, David Ahlfort in Lapland and the farmer Carl Gustaf Ahlfort back in Ekeby.
 This is why each existing branch has its own version of the name – in each case there is a bottleneck through which the family has passed.
 The Ekeby branch no longer carries the name, so we are left with the Alfort branch descending from John Alfort, the Ahlfort branch descending from David Ahlfort, and the Ahlforn branch descending from the brothers Arvid and Theodor, in addition to the American Alford and Ahlforth branches descending from Frank and Charles respectively.

-icon-arrow-right The next chapter ”A fish out of water” is about Captain Erik Alfort’s life and career.
+icon-arrow-right Chapter 2 ”A fish out of water” is about Captain Erik Alfort’s life and career.

 Selected sources for chapter 1

 This text is a synthesis of several years of work and is derived from countless sources.
 Among them are the following.